- Academics Menu

 The Paralegal program at JCC is an Associate in Applied Science Degree designed to prepare graduates as paraprofessionals in law related occupations, and as a foundation for future law school study.
 Graduates are prepared in a broad section of legal work, including family law, business law, property law and civil litigation.
 A strong emphasis is placed on legal research skills and general business management skills.
 All classes are taught by practicing attorneys, which enables students to be well positioned to seek a variety of paralegal positions in various sectors.
 In addition, students wishing to go on to law school will experience the “case method” approach, which is the preferred teaching method in many law schools.
 Most law courses or topics within a course are similar to those taught in law school.

 The program includes an optional internship experience to allow qualified students to gain real-world experience and make contacts in the field for future career networking.

-Students graduating from the Paralegal program with an A.A.S. degree will meet the following learning outcomes:
+Students graduating from the Paralegal program with an A.A.S. degree will:

 - Demonstrate an understanding of, and be able to effectively utilize, the technology essential for legal applications.